Stuart Fairchild Player Props: Reds vs. Athletics

 Stuart Fairchild At The Plate

-- Fairchild is batting .189 with a double, a triple, a home run and eight walks.
+- Fairchild is batting .220 with two doubles, a triple, a home run and nine walks.

-- Fairchild has had a base hit in six of 22 games this year, and multiple hits once.
+- In seven of 23 games this year (30.4%), Fairchild has reached safely via hit, and that includes multiple hits twice.

-- In three games this year, Fairchild has picked up an RBI, with more than one RBI once.
+- Fairchild has driven in a run in four games this season (17.4%), including one multiple-RBI game.

-- He has scored at least one run nine times this season (40.9%), including one multi-run game.
+- In 10 of 23 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.